 You can link to other listings by recommending them, i.e. click here to find similar items you might like or click here to see the item in different colours.

-What can I put in my shop’s header?
+What can you put in your shop’s header?

 I’ve seen shop headers which look so great; I just want to buy from them anyway just to have something from their shop.

-I sell digital products, so how can I do this?
+I sell digital products, so how can I encourage Reviews in the shop?

 They can only review their purchase on Etsy within 100 days, so during that time, you will have to make efforts.